Designing for Health: Improving Patients' Quality of Life with Great UX

 Insurance companies and government entities are interested in higher medication adherence as it leads to drastically lower health spending.
 Over 90% of health plans tend to cover a more effective intervention, even if it is more costly than a similar treatment with lower effectiveness.1

-Pharmaceutical companies typically do not study the potential rates of medication adherence for a new medication, but they benefit from higher adherence rates as well because of higher revenues from more medication use.
+Pharmaceutical and healthcare companies typically do not study the potential rates of medication adherence for a new medication, but they benefit from higher adherence rates as well because of higher revenues from more medication use.

 The cost of low treatment adherence